11th IEEE/ACM International Conference on Utility and Cloud Computing (UCC 2018)

 Submitted papers must be authored primarily by a student currently enrolled in a PhD level university programme.

 Submissions will be assessed by at least three members of the programme committee.
 They will be evaluated on the basis of their relevance to the UCC conference series, research potential, quality and rigour of the research methods described.
+Reviews are single-blind; do not blind your name on the paper.

 Accepted contributions will appear in the UCC 2018 Conference Proceedings, published by the IEEE Computer Society and will be made available online through the IEEE Digital Library.
 All successful submissions must be supported via presentation by the student author.
 Students may apply at the student rate which requires proof of studentship.